crowdlingo/course/src/speaking/photography.md

 ## Vocabulary

 <vocab-list>
+- embarrassed
+  - feeling or caused to feel ill at ease or self-conscious or ashamed
+- twilight
+  - lighted by or as if by twilight
+- graduation
+  - the successful completion of a program of study
+- seashore
+  - the shore of a sea or ocean
+- photography
+  - the act of taking and printing photographs
+- computer
+  - a machine for performing calculations automatically
 - ceremony
   - a formal event performed on a special occasion
-- girlfriend
-  - any female friend
-- computer
-  - a machine for performing calculations automatically
-- probably
-  - with considerable certainty
-- different
-  - unlike in nature or quality or form or degree
-- photography
-  - the act of taking and printing photographs
-- seashore
-  - the shore of a sea or ocean
-- interested
-  - having or showing interest

 <!-- blank -->